Main Library (Columbus, Ohio)

 The Main Library of the Columbus Metropolitan Library (CML) system is located in Downtown Columbus, Ohio, United States.
 The public library is the largest in the library system and holds approximately 300,000 volumes.
 It includes numerous rooms, including separate spaces for children, teens, an adult reading room, newspaper room, auditorium, gallery, gift shop, and a cafe.
 The third floor includes a computer lab and houses the Franklin County Genealogical & Historical Society.

-The library building was proposed as early as 1901 when the public utilized a reading room in Columbus's city hall.
+The library building was proposed as early as 1901 when the public used a reading room in Columbus's city hall.
 In 1903, Andrew Carnegie largely funded its construction, making it a Carnegie library.
-The library was designed by Albert Randolph Ross in the Beaux-Arts style, utilizing white Vermont marble.
+The library was designed by Albert Randolph Ross in the Beaux-Arts style, using white Vermont marble.
 The building opened in 1907.
 It was first expanded in 1953 and 1961, followed by a 1991 addition and the demolition of the two prior structures; the process tripled the building's size.
 In 2015 and 2016, another renovation took place to increase reader space, add to its west lawn, join the building to Topiary Park at its east, and clad most of the 1991 building in glass.

 History

 Predecessors and planning

 The first public library in Columbus, the downtown reading room on the first floor of City Hall, opened on March 4, 1873, and contained 1,500 books.
 These included 1,200 from the Columbus Athenaeum (1853-1872), 358 from Columbus's high school library, and 33 from its horticultural society.
 In 1906, the reading room moved to a separate building across from the Ohio Statehouse.

 Columbus was initially passed over by Carnegie for funds to build a large main library, as it was against his preference for smaller branches accessible to local working class residents.
-Library director John Pugh traveled to New York City and secured Carnegie's $150,000 donation after bonding over their similar heritage; Carnegie was Scottish and Pugh was Welsh.
+Library director John Pugh traveled to New York City and secured Carnegie's $150,000 donation after bonding over their British heritage; Carnegie was Scottish and Pugh was Welsh.
 The donation was later increased to $200,000 in 1903.